-Sebastian is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sebastian is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Sebastian who work in office and administrative support (16.01%), sales jobs (9.27%), and management occupations (8.46%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sebastian is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sebastian is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Sebastian who work in office and administrative support (14.81%), sales jobs (10.07%), and management occupations (7.45%).

-One of the nice things about Sebastian is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Sebastian is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Sebastian is a somewhat ethnically-diverse city.
 The people who call Sebastian home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sebastian residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Sebastian include German, Irish, Italian, English, and Polish.